Armenia–Netherlands relations

-Armenian–Netherlands are foreign relations between Armenia and Netherlands.
+Armenia–Netherlands relations are foreign relations between Armenia and Netherlands.
 Diplomatic relations between both countries were established in January 30, 1992.
 Armenia is represented in the Netherlands through its embassy in The Hague and 2 honorary consulates (in Amsterdam and in Hilversum).
 The Netherlands has an embassy in Yerevan.
 There are around 6,000 people of living in the Netherlands.

 Both countries are members of the Council of Europe.

+History

+Armenia and the Netherlands have a long history of foreign relations.
+Despite this, the Netherlands does not have an embassy in Yerevan.